Call now in confidence immediate help & advice 24/7

 Support groups such as Alcoholics Anonymous and Narcotics Anonymous meet regularly throughout Plymouth and can help you improve your social skills while providing helpful advice and guidance.
 They are completely free to join and can help you stay focused and on track with your sobriety journey.

-If you don’t have the time or budget for residential rehab, there are several outpatient programmes available in Plymouth that can help you to recover from substance addiction while still maintaining a work and home life.
+If you don’t have the time or budget for residential drug and alcohol rehab, there are several outpatient drug and alcohol rehab programmes available in Plymouth that can help you to recover from substance addiction while still maintaining a work and home life.

-Similarly to inpatient rehab you will attend regular counselling sessions and be prescribed any necessary medications, but with the benefit of returning home each day.
+Similarly to inpatient drug and alcohol rehab you will attend regular counselling sessions and be prescribed any necessary medications, but with the benefit of returning home each day.

 If you are self-motivated and ready to make a change, SMART Recovery [28] may be an effective treatment option for you.

-SMART Recovery gives you the tools to recognise your triggers, manage cravings and make healthier decisions.
-It will also allow you to create a balanced and fulfilling life that you can feel proud of.
+SMART Recovery gives you the tools to recognise your triggers, manage cravings and make healthier decisions, empowering you to create a balanced and fulfilling life that you can feel proud of.

-If your physical dependency is reasonably mild, you may benefit from a home-based detox as long as you meet certain criteria.
+If your physical dependency is reasonably mild, you may benefit from a home-based drug or alcohol detox as long as you meet certain criteria.

-It is completely safe to detox from alcohol at home, providing you are thoroughly assessed by a psychiatrist beforehand and subject to regular checks throughout the process.
+It is completely safe to detox from alcohol at home, provided you are thoroughly assessed by a drug and alcohol rehab specialist beforehand and subject to regular checks throughout the process.

 You may be prescribed Librium to prevent withdrawal-related seizures which will be posted to your home, and your psychiatrist will conduct telephone or video conference calls to ensure your physical a nd mental safety.

-It’s not just the affected individuals who can benefit from these alternative treatments.
-Al-Anon support groups [29] are available throughout Plymouth for friends and family members of people struggling with addiction
+It is not just the affected individuals who can benefit from these alternative drug and alcohol rehab treatments.
+Al-Anon support groups [29] are available throughout Plymouth and nearby for friends and family members of people struggling with addiction

 These groups meet regularly and share advice and tips for coping with the stress and uncertainty of addiction.
 They can help you to feel less alone in your situation and can allow you to build a valuable support system.